asam-ev/qc-framework/doc/manual/rule_uid_schema.md

  * the string for rule sets and names are separated by dot `.`, and it is the rightmost dot of the full string
  * splitting each element of the string by `.`, the first character for the ruleset elements or the name must be an ascii character in the range `a-z`.
 The subsequent character may be any character in the range `a-z`, `0-9` or the character `_`.
 This is applied on both rulesets and names
  * ruleset may be empty (not defined), but if defined the minimum length of an element of the ruleset is 1 character in range `a-z`
- * the name is always the last element of the comma separated string.
+ * the name is always the last element of the dot separated string.
 The minimal name is 1 character long, in range `a-z`